The (History of) Freediving Records

 1949: Raimondo Bucher, a Wager Record

 Although the 60m dive of Georghios was fixed and signed by three ship officers, it mostly remained unknown to the world.
-And in 1949, Italian air force captain Raimondo Bucher had a wager to dive 30m deep in the waters of Naples, which to his opinion, had never been done before.
+In 1949, Italian Air Force captain Raimondo Bucher had a wager to dive 30m deep in the waters of Naples, which, in his opinion, had never been done before.
 Bucher succeeded in his ordeal and won 50,000 lire, which was the first officially recorded freediving prize.
-The medics didn’t believe that the human body is capable of diving to that depth, and the scientists confidently predicted Raimondo would die from high pressure.
+The medics didn’t believe that the human body was capable of diving to that depth, and the scientists confidently predicted Raimondo would die from high pressure.

 1951: Alberto Novelli, the Diving Dentist